Nexmo/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Server SDKs

 Nexmo provides Server SDKs for various programming languages.
+These SDKs abstract away much of the complexity involved with accessing our APIs directly, enabling you to develop
-These SDKs allow you to develop Nexmo applications quickly and reduce time to market.
+Nexmo applications quickly and reduce time to market.

 Further information can be found on the [Nexmo Tools page](https://developer.nexmo.com/tools).